 The Society of Homeopaths is the largest organisation registering professional homeopaths in the UK.
 Established in 1978, they are also the longest standing body representing homeopaths.

-The School of Homeopathy's home study course was the first ever distance learning course to achieve The Society of Homeopaths recognition status in 2018 (gaining the maximum 4 year term) and 'conditional recognition' status in 2014.
+The School of Homeopathy's home study course was the first ever distance learning course to achieve The Society of Homeopaths 'full recognition' status in 2018 (gaining the maximum 4 year term) and 'conditional recognition' status in 2014.
 Recognition of our home study programme is a true mark of quality and demonstrates that no matter which study method students choose they are assured of the same high quality programme.